mirror/chromium/testing/libfuzzer/README.md

 * [Reproducing] contains information on how to reproduce bugs reported by ClusterFuzz.
 * [Reference] contains detailed references for different integration parts.
+* [Getting Started With libprotobuf-mutator Guide] walks through the steps necessary to create a libprotobuf-mutator fuzzer, for developers already familiar with libFuzzer.

 ## Trophies
 * [ClusterFuzz Bugs] - issues found and automatically filed by ClusterFuzz.